sgorgun/while-practice/README.md

 , where _n_ > 0.

+Use a _while_ statement to raise a number to the required power.
 Don't use _Math.Pow_ method.
-Use _while_ statement to raise a number to the required power.

 #### Sub-task 5